Can Birds Eat Peanut Butter

 🐦 Nuthatches

-The only birds that walk headfirst down tree trunks.
-They’ll grab bites of peanut butter and may even cache small bits in bark crevices for later.
+The only type of birds that walk headfirst down trees.
+They'll take little bites of peanut butter and may even store some in the crevices of the bark for later.

 🐦 Woodpeckers